dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 Device settings:

 * Date & time: Set time zone to AWST (GMT+08)
-* Security: do not configure any screen lock
+* Security: do not configure any screen lock (leave as is)

 App settings:

 * Camera: Enable location capture, so that all photos are geo-referenced with the coordinates they were taken at.
 This turns the camera into a generic data collection form (image, time, location).
-* Google Photos: auto-upload all photos in original resolution to Google Photos.
+* Google Photos: auto-backup all photos in original resolution to Google Photos.

-If not linked to florianm.dec@gmail.com, install apps:

-* ODK Collect

 Setup ODK Collect